LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Experimental Results

-Table~\ref{tab:table-sem} compares our LiDAR-BEVMTN to other LiDAR-based approaches on the SemanticKITTI validation set using intersection-over-union (IoU).
-LiDAR-BEVMTN achieves state-of-the-art performance for cars with $\mathbf{96.18\%}$ IoU, outperforming the next best Cylinder3D by $\mathbf{0.83\%}$.
-Our model also sets a new state-of-the-art for road segmentation at $\mathbf{96.12\%}$ IoU.
-LiDAR-BEVMTN obtains competitive performance for vegetation, behind only Cylinder3D, by $\mathbf{0.28\%}$.
-On buildings, our approach attains $\mathbf{84.5\%}$ IoU, lower than Point-Voxel-KD and Cylinder3D, which incorporate structural priors.
 The strong semantic segmentation capabilities of LiDAR-BEVMTN can be attributed to its multi-task learning framework.
 The model learns a spatially and contextually enriched representation by training jointly with related tasks like object detection.
 This provides a robust encoder space for accurate per-point semantic prediction.
 Our experiments validate multi-task learning as a practical paradigm for semantic segmentation from point cloud data.

 Table~\ref{tab:table4-mot} compares our LiDAR-BEVMTN to other LiDAR-based moving object segmentation methods on the SemanticKITTI validation set.
 Using just $\mathbf{3}$ previous frames, LiDAR-BEVMTN achieves state-of-the-art performance with $\mathbf{73.14\%}$ IoU, outperforming the next best RVMOS ($\mathbf{71.2\%}$ with $\mathbf{5}$ frames) that utilizes more history.
 Compared to other approaches using $\mathbf{8-10}$ past frames, our model with $\mathbf{3}$ frames still shows substantial gains of $\mathbf{7-10\%}$ IoU.

-The strong motion segmentation capabilities of LiDAR-BEVMTN can be attributed to its multi-task learning framework, surpassing existing state-of-the-art methods.
 The model learns spatial and temporal features useful for tracking motion by training jointly with related perception tasks.
 This provides a robust encoder space for accurate per-point moving object prediction with minimal history.
 Our experiments validate the benefits of multi-task representation learning for motion segmentation from point cloud sequences.

 Our ablation studies in Table~\ref{tab:my-table-abl-composite} analyze the impact of the proposed SWAG module and point cloud densification on object detection, semantic segmentation, and motion segmentation.
 Using SWAG improves object detection AP in easy, moderate, and hard categories by $\mathbf{0.5-1.4\%}$ absolute.
 This supports our hypothesis that incorporating weighted semantic features benefits object detection.
 SWAG also provides small IoU gains of $\mathbf{0.5-1.3\%}$ for semantic segmentation across cars, roads, and buildings.
 SWAG consistently improves the utilization of semantic features, benefiting object detection and semantic segmentation.
 Point cloud densification shows marginal AP improvements of $\mathbf{0.8-1.9\%}$ in moderate and hard object detection categories, at the cost of a $\mathbf{1.2\%}$ drop in easy.
 This mixed impact is likely because densification was only applied to object detection inputs during multi-task training.
 The variation in BEV input causes negative effects on joint learning.
 Point cloud densification shows potential but needs a unified augmentation strategy across tasks.